List on Bids44 →

 Known Issues — Reported by Real Maruti Suzuki Fronx Owners

-THE BRAKE & ACCELERATOR PEDAL TEST: This is your odometer fraud detector.
-Look closely at the rubber pads on the brake and accelerator pedals.
-A car with 30,000 km should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has definitely done significantly more kilometres than claimed—often over 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, someone likely replaced them to hide real usage.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look at the rubber pads on the brake and accelerator pedals.
+An odometer can be rolled back, but pedal wear cannot be faked.
+Pedals with 30,000 km should have clear grooves and texture.
+If pedals are smooth, shiny, or worn flat — the car has done significantly more kilometers.
+Pedals typically lose grooves after 1 lakh km.
+Brand new pedal rubbers on a 3-4 year old car?
+Someone replaced them to hide real usage.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, especially at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has seen a lot of driving, regardless of what the odometer says.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These spots wear first from daily grip.
+A genuinely low-km car has uniform texture all around.
+If 10 and 2 are smoother or shinier than 6 o’clock — the car has been driven a LOT regardless of odometer.

 Warranty Status Timeline